ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

   -w, --anti-affinity-volumes strings     Comma separated list of volume identifiers or names to base volume anti-affinity policy against.
                                           This is required if "--affinity-policy anti-affinity" is specified and "--anti-affinity-instances" is not provided.
   -b, --bucket string                     Cloud Object Storage bucket name.
-  -u, --bucket-access string              Indicates the bucket access type ("private" or "public").
+  -u, --bucket-access string              Indicates the bucket access type.
+Valid values are: "public", "private".
 Private access requires access and secret keys.
                                           Default is "private".
   -n, --image-file-name string            The image file name.
   -d, --import-details strings            Import details for SAP image.
 Must include a license, product and vendor.
                                           Valid license values: byol.
                                           Valid product values: Hana, Netweaver.
                                           Valid vendor values: SAP.
-  -o, --os-type string                    Operating system contained in the image (rhel, sles, aix, ibmi).
+  -o, --os-type string                    Operating system contained in the image.
+Valid values are: "aix", "ibmi", "rhel", "sles".
 Required when importing a raw image.
   -r, --region string                     Cloud Object Storage region au-syd, br-sao, ca-tor, che01, eu-de, eu-es, eu-gb, jp-osa, jp-tok, us-east, us-south.
   -s, --secret-key string                 Cloud Object Storage HMAC secret key.
-  -p, --storage-pool string               Storage pool where the image will be imported to (use "ibmcloud pi storage-pools" to see available storage pools).
+  -p, --storage-pool string               Storage pool where the image will be imported to.
+Use "ibmcloud pi storage-pools" to see available storage pools.
                                           If "--storage-pool" is provided then "--affinity-policy" cannot be specified.
-  -t, --storage-tier string               Tier of the disk storage (use "ibmcloud pi storage-tiers" to see available tiers in the targeted region).
+  -t, --storage-tier string               Tier of the disk storage.
+Use "ibmcloud pi storage-tiers" to see available tiers in the targeted region.
                                           Default to tier3 if not provided.
       --user-tags strings                 Comma separated list of user tags to be attached to the imported image.
 ```